Personal Finance

 Types of Loans

-Loans can be categorized into the following four categories:
+Loans fall into four main categories:

 Auto Loans